REPORT

 • The growth of both of these for the 12-month trailing period, in comparison to the prior 12-month trailing period

-Analyzing growth figures:
+Analyzing growth figures

-We included all active capacity and self-service customers as of May 1, 2023, who generated positive revenue for Snowflake over the subsequent year.
-Growth percentages reflect the increased usage of each category’s tools over the immediate 12-month trailing period between May 1, 2023, and April 30, 2024, compared to the previous 12-month period.
+We included all active capacity and self-service customers as of Feb.
+1, 2024, who generated positive revenue for Snowflake over the subsequent year.
+Growth percentages reflect the increased usage of each category’s tools over the immediate 12-month trailing period between Feb.
+1, 2024, and Jan.
+31, 2025, compared to the previous 12-month period.
 By following this methodology, we aimed to provide a clear picture of the technologies gaining traction among Snowflake’s customer base.

-Creating a penetration index for Snowflake technologies:
+Creating a penetration index for Snowflake technologies

 We developed an index to illustrate the market penetration and usage depth of technologies based on their interaction with Snowflake.
 The calculation uses weighted criteria tailored to different types of Snowflake usage: